-STATEMENT OF INTENT: The Chapter is the administrator of NCA grants and, in some cases, of other federal, state, or private grant dollars for its Member CACs/MDTs.
+STATEMENT OF INTENT: The Chapter is the administrator of NCA grants and, in some cases, of other federal, state, or private grant dollars for its member CACs/MDTs.
 Adopting and implementing clear and comprehensive grant management procedures protects the Chapter legally and helps to ensure its continued eligibility as a grant-making organization.

-- The Chapter has implemented basic procedures related to its administration of the NCA grant funds for its Member CACs.
+- The Chapter has implemented basic procedures related to its administration of the NCA grant funds for its member CACs.
 Those procedures are routinely shared with the subaward recipients and they are consistent with all provisions of NCA's grant requirements and guidelines.
 The Chapter can demonstrate it is in good standing with NCA regarding the stipulations of its Chapter support grant and of the administration of the grants. - 2.
-The Chapter and its governing agency have implemented basic procedures related to the administration of NCA grants for its Member CACs.
+The Chapter and its governing agency have implemented basic procedures related to the administration of NCA grants for its member CACs.
 Those procedures are routinely shared with the recipients and they are consistent with all provisions of NCA's and DOJ's grant requirements.
-The Chapter can demonstrate it is in good standing with NCA regarding the stipulations of its Chapter support grant and administration of the subaward grants if applicable. - ${f I.}$ $\,$ The Chapter and/or its governing agency engages in an annual independent financial audit process that includes delivery of an official audit report to the Chapter's governing entity as well as review of and documented response to any auditor-issued management letter produced by the Chapter's governing Board of Directors.
-The Chapter provides its annual audit, and any accompanying management letter, to NCA on an annual basis per NCA requirements and timelines.
+The Chapter can demonstrate it is in good standing with NCA regarding the stipulations of its Chapter support grant and administration of the subaward grants if applicable. - I. The Chapter and/or its governing agency engages in an annual independent financial audit when its gross annual revenue meets or exceeds \$750,000.
+The audit must be based on gross annual revenue, including all pass-through funds.
+Organizations whose annual gross revenue falls below \$750,000 and meets or exceeds \$200,000 must conduct a CPA-completed financial review.
+Those organizations with gross annual revenue below \$200,000 must provide their Board-approved financial statements.